 We are freelance digital media workers organizing to improve our working conditions.

-The Freelance Solidarity Project is organized by the Digital Media Division of the National Writers Union.
+The Freelance Solidarity Project is the Digital Media Division of the National Writers Union.

 Why organize?